Jett Lawrence: 2025

+For the third consecutive year, Lawrence retained the 450SMX title.
+After winning round 1 with a controlled performance, and a cancellation of the second moto, he finished 2nd at round two behind his brother.
+At the finale it was a winner-take-all between the 2 brothers, with Jett Edging his brother with 1-2 moto scores compared to 3-1, after a late pass on Eli Tomac in the second moto.

 Motocross des Nations participation

 2022

 The 2022 Motocross Des nations was held at Red Bud MX, in Buchanan, Michigan.
 Lawrence, then 19 years old, raced on a 450 for the first time professionally in his career.
 He went 1–2 to win the open class as well as lead team Australia to a 3rd-place finish.

 2023

 The 2023 Motocross Des Nations was held in Ernee, France.
 Lawrence raced in the MXGP class and placed 2nd in the qualifying race on Saturday.
 During race one, Lawrence fell in one of the first corners, but fought back to 6th place after a last turn pass on Tim Gajser.
 Lawrence then won race three, which helped place team Australia 2nd overall.

 2024

 The 2024 Motocross Des Nations was held at Matterley Basin, Winchester, England.
 Lawrence was chosen for the Open class and won his qualifying race on Saturday.
 Jett went 1–2 on the day to win his class as well as grant team Australia's Maiden Motocross Des Nations victory.